RasaHQ/rasa-sdk/README.md

 ```

 ## Steps to release a new version
-Releasing a new version is quite simple, as the packages are build and distributed by travis.
+Releasing a new version is quite simple, as the packages are build and distributed
+by GitHub Actions.

 *Release steps*:
 1. Switch to the branch you want to cut the release from (`master` in case of a